-We also have a number of adult support staff who work on a 1 to 1 basis, allocated to specific faculties to other classes with the school, or working in small groups or one to one's such as Speech and Language or Dyslexia.
+We also have a number of adult support staff who work on a 1 to 1 basis with students, supporting progress in reading, catch up in English and maths or working with small groups in class.
+There is also 1 – 1 intervention for Speech and Language or Dyslexia.

-The role of the SEN department is to provide additional learning support for students across the curriculum.
+The role of the Learning Support department is to provide additional learning support for students across the curriculum.
 For some students this will be for a short period of time for others it will be more long term.

-In line with the Codes of Procedure 2014, usually a student’s additional needs can be met by alternative suitable teaching strategies, differentiation of resources, or by inclusion in an intervention programme.
-Where a student’s needs are complex and enduring, we will seek further advice from outside agencies, for example the Education Psychologist or Speech and Language Service and where appropriate provide in-class support and/or intensive tuition by a SEN qualified teacher.
+Usually a student’s learning needs can be met by suitable teaching strategies, differentiation of resources, or by being part of an intervention programme.
+Where a student’s needs are more complex, we will seek further advice from outside agencies, for example the Education Psychologist or Speech and Language Service and where appropriate provide in-class support and/or intensive tuition by a SEN qualified teacher.